EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Party V is able to retrieve Party U's public authentication key using ID_CRED_U,

-where the identifiers ID_CRED_U and ID_CRED_V are COSE header_maps (i.e. a CBOR map containing COSE Common Header Parameters, see {{RFC8152}}) containing COSE header parameter that can identify a public authentication key, see {{COSE}}.
+where the identifiers ID_CRED_U and ID_CRED_V are COSE header_maps, i.e. a CBOR map containing COSE Common Header Parameters, see {{RFC8152}}).
+ID_CRED_U and ID_CRED_V need to contain parameters that can identify a public authentication key, see {{COSE}}.
 In the following we give some examples of possible COSE header parameters.

 Raw public keys are most optimally stored as COSE_Key objects and identified with a 'kid' parameter (see {{RFC8152}}):